OPT Physical Therapy Assistant Jobs

 Target employers with established visa sponsorship history

-Large rehabilitation networks, hospital systems, and skilled nursing facilities are far more likely to sponsor H-1B or other visas after OPT than small private practices.
+Large rehabilitation networks, hospital systems, and skilled nursing facilities are far more likely to sponsor H-1B visa or other visas after OPT than small private practices.
 Prioritize employers with HR infrastructure that can support future immigration filings on your behalf.

 Clarify the supervision structure during interviews